CSDUMMI/DemNet/README.md

 Our supervisor initializes an Election by giving each voter a temporary private key and publishing the public keys on an IPFS File, which I will call the Public Key Index.

+Now each Voter creates and signs, using their temporary private key, their Vote File on IPFS or abstains, this can happen privately or through the supervisor.
+But perhaps the supervisor could log the traffic and associated certain traffic with a voter and encrypt the vote using the Public Key Index?
+Well, they could do that, but that wouldn't be necessary for the supervisor, after all, the supervisor has already created and assigned the keys and could just have kept a copy of the assignment, thus making it an unreal vulnerability.
+But this illustrates how important it is that the supervisor is trusted, because if not, the whole Election cannot be considered valid.

+The CID ( Content ID or Hash of the Vote File) of the vote is then added by the voter, again through an external or the supervisor, to another Index, called the ballot.
+After the deadline for the election is met, the supervisor or anybody else, who wants to count the ballot, can do so.

+## Counting the results
+To do this you have to download all the Files behind the CIDs in the ballot and the public keys in the Public Key Index.
+All these Files are Newline separated values.
+Then you have to try to encrypt each vote with the keys until the file begins with the sentence:
+`Vote-<Election>\n`
+Where `Election` is the name of the election
+( which can have any kind of characters, except a newline ) Any file, that can't be encrypted, is thrown out.
+And any key, whose vote was encrypted, is thrown out, thus nobody can vote twice.
+Now you can count the votes by parsing the content of the vote file.

+## Conclusion
+With this method you can't associated a vote with a user, because you don't have the public key, for a user, thus secrecy is ensured.
+And check ability is ensured because anything you need to calculate the results, is public on IPFS.
+Again, this process doesn't provide free, equal or immediate elections and I don't think that this is possible, because all these principles are part of the execution of the results of the election and this process can only securely and check able provide the results of an election.